 We still don’t know how this happened, but Bianca marched to victory and sent her opponent to play for the 3rd and 4th places…

-Our delight was immense: not only for her victory against one of the best players she’d ever played but for the fact that first time she’d be in the final and so close to winning a tournament.
+Our delight was immense: not only for her victory against one of the best players she’d ever played but also for the fact that for the first time she’d be in the final and so close to winning a tournament.

 The final match put her against a player who lacked the technical elements but who was very persistent and smart in hitting a lot of balls in.

 After a good start when Bianca was leading 3-0, she found herself contemplating the win and very certain of a first place in the tournament.
 This is the mental trap that is hard to get out of the head afterward…

 Bianca found herself slowly beaten and denied the first place.

 Even so, by playing with confidence, focus, and persistence my daughter made us all proud to see her getting a medal and recognition for her achievement.

 We, after all, celebrated with a pizza and some of our close relatives waiting for us at home to congratulate both sisters. 🙂

 Even though every tournament that we go to means a lot of pressure for both parents and kids, in the end, the fact that we dare to get out of our comfort zone is what matters.

 Experiences, bad or good, are what make life worth living and sharing.

 It is not the winning or losing in tournaments that matters; it is the fact that we meet new people, get good exercise, and make a difference in the world by giving a good example of hard work and respect for others.